DataCurationWorkshop/HongKongCurationWorkshop/Introduction/Introduction.md

 Note that in this definition we do not make a distinction about data being digital; research data could include any number of physical artifacts, such as a biological specimen, an architectural blue print, a paper map, etc.

-Although the focus of this workshop will be on the curation of digital data there are times when it is necessary to consider how digital data are, and should be linked to physical data.
+Although the focus of this institute will be on the curation of digital data there are times when it is necessary to consider how digital data are, and should be linked to physical data.
 (We will discuss these issues in sessions related to provenance and workflow technologies.)

 ##What kinds of evidential roles do data play?